harrythomas1998/Assignment/README.md

 * Identify as many bugs as possible before launching the code to production

- To keep reviews efficient processes must
+ To keep reviews efficient processes must be

-* Be short, fast and focused
+* Short, fast and focused
-* Be smaller chunks of code - developers are expected to submit smaller workloads
+* Smaller chunks of code - developers are expected to submit smaller workloads

 This will allow reviewers to stay focused and minimise error and the possibility of missing bugs, which will help achieve the best results during the review process.